About the Friends of the Lexington Public Library

 After learning about our mission to provide items for fair prices, people occasionally question why we opt to sell books online.
 There are two reasons that we decided long ago to adopt this practice.
 First, doing this allows us to better support the Lexington Public Library.
 When we sell a valuable item online for a higher price, we can provide higher monetary support to the library with each book sold.
 Second, many of these items are rather obscure or often sought-after, so by being listed on the internet, these items are afforded greater exposure, meaning they can be found by collectors and enthusiasts all around the world rather than a smaller local audience in the bookstore.

-Thanks to detailed attention to the online sales department by the Friends Book Cellar staff and a number of dedicated volunteers, our sales turnover on eBay and Amazon is robust.
-With the recent purchase of several new computers and the training of more volunteers for listing items, our eBay and Amazon stores are very productive, providing even more monetary support for the Lexington Public Library.
+Thanks to detailed attention by our staff and a number of dedicated volunteers, our sales turnover on eBay and Amazon is robust.
+With the recent purchase of several new computers and the training of more volunteers for listing items, our eBay and Amazon stores are very productive.
+We invite you to check them out at the links above.

-Under the leadership of Friends Book Cellar manager Simon Boes and Friends of the Lexington Public Library board president Rod Brotherton, our organization has enjoyed unprecedented growth in recent years.
-In the past several years alone, we have provided tens of thousands of dollars to the Lexington Public Library, helped fund the development of a groundbreaking new library branch, and participated in numerous community events, a new development under new leadership.
+Under the leadership of Friends Book Cellar manager Simon Boes and board president Rod Brotherton, we have enjoyed unprecedented growth in recent years.
+In the past several years alone, we have provided tens of thousands of dollars to the Lexington Public Library, helped fund the development of a groundbreaking new library branch, and participated in numerous community events.